 It is not uncommon for boat or jet ski accidents to be caused by a drunk driver.
 If you or someone you love was injured while on a boat or while participating in a recreational activity, our Lake County boating accident attorneys will immediately investigate your case to determine if alcohol was a cause.
 We will identify all responsible and negligent parties, including parents who may have provided alcohol, bar or restaurant owners who negligently served it, and any persons consuming alcohol while driving a boat or jet ski.

-Contact our Boating Accident Attorneys in Lake County
+Contact Our Boating Accident Attorneys in Lake County

 Boating accidents can have devastating impacts on those involved.
 If you or a loved one have been the victim of an injury caused by another's negligent behavior, contact our boating accident attorneys serving Lake County.
 We have a deep knowledge of Florida law and can advise you of the proper next steps to be taken.
-Our team is able to assist you with each step of the claims process from gathering important documentation to ensuring that deadlines are met.
+Our team can assist you with each step of the claims process from gathering important documentation to ensuring that deadlines are met.
 The statute of limitations for personal injuries in Florida is four years.
-While the statute of limitations grants a long period of time in which to file your claim, don't hesitate to speak with our boating attorneys about your opportunities for recovery today.
+While the statute of limitations grants a long period in which to file your claim, don't hesitate to speak with our boating attorneys about your opportunities for recovery today.